getify/You-Dont-Know-JS/types & grammar/ch3.md

 An array which has no explicit values in its slots, but it has a `length` property that *implies* the slots exist, is a weird exotic type of data structure in JS with some very strange and confusing behavior.
 The capability to create such a value comes purely from old, deprecated, historical functionalities ("array-like objects" like the `arguments` object).

+**Note: An array with at least one "empty slot" in it is often called a "sparse array".

 It doesn't help matters that this is yet another example where browser developer consoles vary on how they represent such an object, which breeds more confusion.

 For example: